Cytolethal distending toxin: History

 The first recorded observation of a cytolethal-distending toxin was in 1987 in a pathogenic strain in E. coli isolated from a young patient.
 Later that year, scientists W.M.
 Johnson and H. Lior published the journal article "Production of Shiga toxin and a cytolethal distending toxin (CLDT) by serogroups of Shigella spp." in Microbiology Letters.
 The discovery of other bacteria producing CDT toxins continues to this day.

 In 1994 Scott and Kaper cloned and sequenced a cdt operon from another E. coli strain, publishing in Infection and Immunity.
 The three genes discovered were denoted cdtA, cdtB, and cdtC.

 In 1997, the first paper of many to show G2/M cell cycle arrest caused by a cytolethal distending toxin was published in Molecular Microbiology.
 The study focused on another E. coli strain.
-This paper was followed by a 1999 publication in Infectious Immunity, which demonstrated that H. ducreyi CDT causes cell death via apoptosis.
+This paper was followed by a 1999 publication in Infectious Immunity, which demonstrated that Haemophilus ducreyi CDT causes cell death via apoptosis.
 This finding was also confirmed for other cytolethal distending toxins in subsequent studies.

 The discovery of the homology of cdtB to mammalian DNase I and the current AB model for the toxin were published in early 2000.

 Further research and the publication of crystal structures for the CDT toxins from two different species continues to support this model.